PEPSys-group/PEPSys-group.github.io/team/nl.md

 permalink: /team/nl
 ---

-I am a research associate and PhD candidate at the Privacy Engineering and Policy-Aligned Systems (PEPSys) group of Paris Lodron University of Salzburg.
+I am a research associate and doctoral candidate at the Privacy Engineering and Policy-Aligned Systems (PEPSys) group of Paris Lodron University of Salzburg.
 My research expertise is in the field of privacy engineering, with a focus on personal data access and data portability.
 To turn the unused concept of data access into a valuable source of information, I explore different steps of the user journey and build technical systems that remove barriers hindering users from exercising their access rights.
 In particular, this includes the following challenges and approaches: